 In additional to managing the estate vineyards here David also manages his family farm in the tiny community of Maxwell, California which is planted to almonds, rice and alfalfa.
 As a result, with little time spend on distribution, marketing or outreach Olney Family Vineyard truly defines an ‘under the radar’ winery.
 David says most people find them either online or mostly locals see their sign while driving by on Redwood Road.

-The only outside distribution they have is at David’s family restaurant, the Maxwell Inn in the tiny community of Maxwell, CA (Colusa County) – now closed (update 2017).
-For more information or to request a visit, please see: www.ofv.com
+The only outside distribution they had for several years was at their family restaurant, the Maxwell Inn in the tiny community of Maxwell, CA (Colusa County) – update, the Olney family has since sold this restaurant.
+For more information or to request a very personalized visit and tasting, please see: www.ofv.com